keithstellyes/ur/README.md

 Once all dependencies are installed, a simple `meson setup build && cd build && ninja` should be sufficient to build the binaries

+To set different options for the raylib front end, e.g. a custom window title, do:

+`meson setup build -Draylibfe:WINDOW_TITLE="Custom title" && cd build && ninja`

 # Structure

-This project is structured as a series of submodules, some with dependencies on each other
+This project is structured as a series of submodules, some with dependencies on others.

 ## External subprojects